Scroll down for today's best deals on the Canon EOS-1D X Mark II

-With the development having now been announced of the Canon EOS-1D X Mark III, which we expect to be released early in 2020, we can expect to see the price of this current professional sports photographer's favorite starting to drop - so time to start looking for a bargain
+With the launch of the Canon EOS-1D X Mark III, we can expect to see the price of this current professional sports photographer's favorite starting to drop - so time to start looking for a bargain

 Read more: The 8 best portrait lenses for Canon users